-Levels of attendance are very high at St Christopher's with around 97% attendance achieved by the whole school each year.
-We expect pupils to attend school whenever they can and hope that they will keep absences to a minimum.
+Levels of attendance at St Christopher's are continuously above the local and national average.
+We expect pupils to attend school whenever they can and keep absences to a minimum.
 Many pupils receive certificates and badges for full attendance and, if they achieve full attendance throughout Key Stage 4 and/or 5, pupils will receive a school prize.
+High attendance is also rewarded each term in year assembly.